 The basic salaries of bargaining unit employees covered by this Agreement are set forth in Appendix A. Appendix B sets forth extra duty salaries.
-The salary schedule for 2016-2017 reflects a TBD percent (TBD%) increase in the BA base over the "revised" salary schedule of 2015-16.
+The salary schedule for 2017-2018 reflects a 0.72% increase that was determined as a result of process outlined in the 2016-2017 agreement